Addiction sermon ideas

 Warning and comforts

-Sermon ideas about preaching
+Sermon ideas about addiction

 "Preachers can bring an Anti-Addiction Day message to liturgical life by crafting a rhetorical strategy that crosses all socio-political and socio-cultural boundaries."
 Sermon Preparation or Illustration by Joseph Evans from The African American Lectionary